danylaporte/arewefaster/README.md

 # arewefaster
-Benchmark functions and compare result with other implementation over time
+Benchmark functions and compare result with other implementation over time.

-This is a lightweight reimplementation of [RxJS](https://github.com/Reactive-Extensions/RxJS) with speed in mind.

 ## Installation